We’ll be frank, we weren’t 100% sure that you do need winter tyres or that they were necessary for motorhome skiing.

 If we’re completely honest, we secretly thought that winter tyres were a bit of a marketing ploy and that fine, if you live in Scandinavia, you probably need them but not for a road trip through the Alps – well looked after roads with lots of tourists on them.
 We know you need chains in some places and snow tyres are mandatory in others, but we could probably avoid those places… surely it’s not worth the added expense and inconvenience of having to store your regular tyres?

 Oh.
 How.
 Wrong.
 We.
 Were.

-We’ve kindly been given our winter rubber by Falken Tyres UK but we can tell you, we are not obliged in any way to write this blog and we’re doing it because we’re now both of the opinion that if you’re going to the Alps for a motorhome ski trip, you should invest in some winter tyres.
+We’ve kindly been given our winter rubber by Falken Tyres but we can tell you, we were not obliged in any way to write this blog and we’re doing it because we’re now both of the opinion that if you’re going to the Alps for a motorhome ski trip, you should invest in some winter tyres.
 Total converts.
-In fact, if you want to make some comparisons of you’re own – click the banner below as all the major manufacturers are on the Tyres.net comparison tool.

 You’ve probably never even heard of Falken Tyres but they’re well known in motor racing circles which is enough of an endorsement for us.
 Thank god, because we might have tried to get away with it until later in the trip.

 There was a moment – about 900 miles into our journey from the UK when we first felt the benefit of our sexily titled ‘Falken EUROWINTER VAN01’s’.
 Driving into a Carrefour car park 1000m above sea level, negotiating some tight corners and massively fatigued.
 The point was, we didn’t notice anything was amiss until we jumped out of the van and both James and I immediately struggled to stay upright on the snow-dusted icy skidpan that was hiding the car park tarmac.